 There are several advantages of investing in a pension fund.
 These include –

-- Protection against inflation – Investing in pension plans is a preferred method to protecting one’s asset against inflation.
-Most retirement plans offer some form of compensation against inflation, and disburse one-third of the accumulated corpus after retirement and utilises the remaining two-thirds as monthly annuity for the investor.
+- Protection against inflation – Investing in pension plans is a preferred method of protecting one’s asset against inflation.
+Most retirement plans offer some form of compensation against inflation, and disburse one-third of the accumulated corpus after retirement and utilise the remaining two-thirds as a monthly annuity for the investor.

-- Risk free investment – Mutual fund retirement plans are one of the safest avenues of investment as they have extremely low risk profile.
-Investors also have the option to put their money in government securities for an assured return, or invest in debt and equity to earn better returns.
+- Risk free investment – Mutual fund retirement plans are one of the safest avenues of investment as they have an extremely low-risk profile.
+Investors also have the option to put their money in government securities for an assured return or invest in debt and equity to earn better returns.
 The risk is suitably balanced with the prospect of return and an individual’s risk appetite.